dbenesh82/propagule_transmission/propagule_transmission.md

 tl.out$res.mass[which(tl.out$res=='propagule')] <- eggies
 ```

 To compare how parasite-exploited trophic links compare to the normal links in food-webs, we import a database of food web links [(Brose et al. 2006)](http://onlinelibrary.wiley.com/doi/10.1890/0012-9658(2006)87%5B2411:CBRINF%5D2.0.CO;2/full).
-The data is mostly predator-prey, and quite a lot of mass data is missing (4400 of 16800 links, ~ 26%)
+The data is mostly predator-prey links, and quite a lot of mass data is missing (4400 of 16800 links, ~ 26%)

 ``` r
 brose<-read.csv(file="Brose_bodysizes_2008_DB.csv", header = TRUE,sep = ",")